 - Serve sparkling cider in plastic champagne glasses

 - Dragon's Breath Punch: Freeze orange and red-colored ice cubes (a combination of Kool-Aid and cranberry juice works well) before the party.
 At the party, serve a lemon-lime soda or ginger ale, and let each child drop in the "frozen dragon's breath" ice cube that will turn their drink into a magical treat!

 - Serve meatball and veggie kabobs on wooden spears.

 - For effect, serve all the party food in metal buckets or pans.

 Thank your guests for coming to your castle with magical party favors!
-To find a large variety of Princess and Knight party favors, visit our Princess or Knight party page and click the “Party Favors” tab or the “More Fun Stuff” tab.
+To find a large variety of Princess and Knight party favors, visit our store page and click the "Party Favors" tab or the "More Fun Stuff" tab.
 Some of the favors we have include:

 - Bubble wands